lambda-io-fortaleza/lambda-io-fortaleza.github.io/README.md

 ### Structure

-> For more detais about the Folders and Files structure, see [this](docs/using/structure).
+> For more details about the Folders and Files structure, see [this](docs/using/structure).

 If everything from the [Getting Started](#getting-started) section goes well, you should have this: